Ktang8894/VendingMachine/README.md

 and stock, and has an ItemId which is a foreign key that references the Item table's ItemId.
 The TrashCompartment table simply has a field for the wrapper count, and an ItemId foreign key which also references VendingMachine.Item.ItemId.

 Note that this would not be the preferred schema design in a practical situation and is specifically designed to model the objects in the program.
-In such a case, an approach that reduces the amount of joins necessary and that avoids over-normalization would be taken, which would involve combining the three tables into one.
+In such a case, an approach that avoids over-normalization would be taken, reducing the amount of joins needed for simple operations, and would involve combining the three tables into one.

 ### Setup